 Of the kings who have ruled over Judah, some are relatively good, others exceptionally bad; some start well and finish bad; others start bad and finish good.
 But they all fall short of the glory of God and of God’s ideal of what a king should be.
 Only the Lord Jesus answers perfectly to it.
 God calls him ‘My King’.
 The kings of the ten tribes are without exception bad.

-The first book of Chronicles for example is silent about the suffering and the rejection of David, which is described in the books of Samuel, but we see David directly as king in his glory.
-The books of Kings mainly give the history of the northern tribes’ realm.
+The first book of the Chronicles for example is silent about the suffering and the rejection of David, which is described in the books of Samuel, but we see David directly as king in his glory.
+The books of the Kings mainly give the history of the northern ten tribes realm.
 The sins of the royal house of David are meticulously mentioned in it, so that the reader may know the reasons for the decay and the tearing.
 Prophets come to the fore there, because the people have cut themselves off from the service of the priests and Levites, which is connected to the temple in Jerusalem.
 It is God’s provision that He provides for their spiritual needs through these prophets, such as Elijah and Elisha.

-Also the genealogies we find in the first book of Chronicles, have their use.
+Also the genealogies we find in the first book of the Chronicles, have their use.
 They are important because only the seed of Abraham is entitled to the promised land.
 The purpose of these genealogies is to prove origin.
 Happy he who has kept his genealogies and appreciates the inheritance of the LORD.
 It is a proof of their faith.

 Furthermore, the genealogies are a means to prevent mixing with the surrounding peoples.
 They also serve to determine the succession of the Aaronite priesthood.
 For example, we read in the book of Ezra that a person who wants to serve as a priest must be able to prove from the genealogies that he indeed comes from a priestly family and is thus entitled to the priesthood (Ezra 2:62-63; cf. Neh 7:64-65).